 Why have you chosen this specialty?

 In the first part of your residency statement, you should discuss what in particular has interested you about the specialty you've chosen, and how you've built experience in that field.
 If you're planning on devoting your life to internal medicine, radiology, or any other focused branch of medicine, you must have a clear reason for doing so.
 Thus, make sure that the reader comes away from this section understanding what has led you to this profession.

-Then, you need to talk about how you intend to further that experience during your residency and what specifically you’re seeking in a residency.
-Don’t talk about specific locations, though, as you’ll likely be sending this to a large number of facilities.
-You’ve got a solid base of experience already, but during your residency you’re going to become an expert.
+Next, write about how you intend to further that experience during your residency and what specifically you're seeking in a residency.
+Don't talk about specific locations, though, as you'll likely send this essay to a large number of facilities.
+You've got a solid base of experience already, but during your residency you're going to become an expert.
 What will you contribute?
 You may want to write about things like teamwork, continuous learning, and passion for patient care.

 How do you see your career in this field progressing?

 Finally, look past your residency to give the reader an idea of what you plan to do with your accrued knowledge once you have completed your residency.
 Show the residency selectors how you will use the knowledge and skills that you gained in the residency for the benefit of patients.
 Do you envision yourself pursuing research?
 Working in a university?
 Being a provider in underserved regions?
 Tell them your vision for your career as a physician.